InceptionCyberSecurity/Hyperion3/README.md

-# Hyperion v3.1 For Archlinux/Blackarch
+# Hyperion v3.1 For Archlinux/Blackarch or Kali.
 Install ArchLinux, then convert to BlackArch.
-See https://www.blackarch.org/downloads.html Backend scripts used to drive results-based automated IT Security system janustests.com.
+See https://www.blackarch.org/downloads.html Backend scripts used to drive results-based automated IT Security system for arcadeusops.com.com.
 Written in Bash and Python v3.5+

 # Usage
 * Most scripts take two command line arguments, the IP address or domain name, and directory to store reports.